pqh2333/GE-ADP/README.md

 - matplotlib

 ## Description:
-- `Sioux_Phi.py`, implemention of Node2vec in Sioux Network, the implementions on other networks are similar.
+- `Sioux_Phi.py`, Implemention of Node2vec in Sioux Network, the implementions on other networks are similar.

+- `Sioux_func.py`, Implemention of finding optimal strategy, strategy evaluation and ploting the result.

 - `Sioux_ex1.py`, Implemention of the convergence experiment of GE-ADP.